mrocklin/blog/_posts/work/2017-04-13-streaming.md

 Streams
 -------

-OK, so lets make a stream, which is an infinite sequence of data into which we can emit values and from which we can subscribe to make new streams.
+We make a stream, which is an infinite sequence of data into which we can emit values and from which we can subscribe to make new streams.

 ```python
 from streams import Stream